 How Valuable is the Cryptic Elder’s Manual for Assessing Crimes?

 The elders don’t even follow their private elder’s manual, unless you count the first thing they are instructed to do when confronted with a case of abuse by someone in the congregation.
 That is, they phone the legal department in upstate New York.
 Then elders are asked a bunch of questions such as how many people know about this?
 None?
 Oh good, then hide it under the rug.
 Tell the victim that since there are no witnesses to the “sin”, they must leave the matter in god’s hands.
-Worse yet, they are instructed to “forgive” the accused perpetrator.
+Worse yet, victims are instructed to “forgive” the accused perpetrator.

 What kind of support is that?
 Downright lousy, I’d say.
 But, again I have noticed that Watchtower’s hush-hush elder manual is consulted only as far as the part that says to call the Legal Department.
 After that, it’s all “word-play”.
+It’s all double-speak.

 The Mysterious Elder’s Manual Spills It’s Nasty Secrets